By 1963, the United States nuclear arsenal contained twenty M65 280mm atomic cannons.

 This Atomic Annie cowers in the yard at the Museum of Nuclear Science and History in Albuquerque, New Mexico.
 Yellow caution tape hangs like the tattered sash on a distant runner-up in a backyard beauty pageant.
 The gun awaits a makeover in the museum’s Heritage Park section.
-A 1958 visit to Korea predated her eventual retirement from active duty five years later.

 The other weapons on display in this fenced yard are a mean bunch.
 They loom like bigger, prettier and more deadly playground bullies waiting to pick a fight.
 Squat, ugly thermonuclear devices brag about their destructive power.